-Our time in Cambodia was largely spent conforming to the norms of how a Southeast Asian tourist spends his time:
+Our time in Cambodia was largely spent conforming to the norms of how a Southeast Asian tourist spends her time:

 At Siem Reap, we wandered around the ancient temples and fought the crowds at Angkor Wat.

 In Phnom Penh, we admired the luxurious Royal Palace and strolled around serene Wat Phnom.

 Each morning, I rolled out of bed at dawn to saunter through the so-called Russian Market (an out-dated moniker which came about in the1980’s when masses of Russians shopped there) and watch it come alive with vendors hawking everything from used clothing straight from the Salvation Army to carvings, curios and Chinese silks.
 Naturally, after a nice stroll my stomach began growling which was an adequate excuse to treat myself to a refreshing iced-coffee and some sugary Cambodian-style donuts.

 One oppressively hot afternoon I even dropped in at the macabre and depressing Tuol Sleng Genocide Museum and immersed myself for a few hours in the crimes of Pol Pot’s evil regime.

 We were model tourists in Cambodia.
 We did everything the guide book told us to do.

 Which was very good and fine, if not particularly earth-shatteringly interesting or in any way unique.